Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

     id: none
     bg_color: white
     align: center
-    title: The Smart Home Made Simple
+    title: Dependable • Reliable • Affordable
     title_size: medium
     desc_select: true
-    desc: >-
+    desc: How do you envision your ideal lifestyle?
 Imagine yourself coming home or arriving at the office, opening the door, and with one voice command, your ideal lightening turns on and the room temperature has already been preset for your arrival.
-No more wasting time and space fiddling with lightswitches, thermostats, or entertainment devices. <br><br>
+No more wasting time and space fiddling with lightswitches, thermostats, or entertainment devices.
+With automation services, you get to choose and regulate your environment effortlessly with the aid of a dependable technology that is completely hidden.

-      Brilliant is an in-wall lighting and control system that makes it easy for homeowners, families, guests to control lighting, doorbells, locks, cameras, music, climate, intercom, scenes, and more.
-It’s easy to install, integrates with the top brands in every smart home category, and transforms any house or apartment into an easy-to-use smart home.
-  - type: divider
-    bg_color: white
-  - type: video_full
-    VideoID: QIgocFKBjrc
+      <br><br>Finely Tuned Technologies offers you robustly engineered cutting
+      edge technology that compliments your space and budget.
+We pick products that work right the first time, systems designed to standards.
+You’re not buying a box, but a smart technology designed and installed by experts.
+      What can we do for you?
   - type: divider
     bg_color: white
   - type: cards_third_icon